roomthily/technology-evaluation-research/guidelines/index.md

 The guidelines described in this document are, in large part, based on previous work by the Software Sustainability Institute and the Technology Assessment Framework (J. Greybeal as an ESIP Testbed grant).

+For new catergories or concepts, we believe that is important to include criteria here, even if the concept is not fully captured. ---something about starting places, living document, important to make those visible, if you will, so that they can be discussed and improved on.

 - revisions for currentness and to reflect ESIP's goals related to education and mentorship
 - revisions for composability: for encouraging change over time (replace smaller component with newer definitions) and to more explicitly define criteria for understandability and educational purposes. & for defining progressions.